 Once inside we made our way up to the recreation floor and waited for class to begin.
 Inmates began coming in one-by-one.
 Before I knew it they were introducing themselves to me and seemed excited to see a new face in their class.
 I was blown away by the kindness I felt in the room.
 Everyone was respectful and the inmates enjoyed spending time with each other in class.
 And their poetry was incredible!
 It was absolutely amazing to hear and even feel the inmates passionately recite their poems!

 I’ve since gone back in one more time and look forward to learning more about poetry with these wonderful human beings in the future!

 About the poem: The use of the number “2” instead of the word is an interesting stylistic and thematic choice.
 It reminiscent of phrases like, “2 kool 4 skool” and what is considered “uneducated”, making you take a step back and reevaluate your view of education.

 About the author: R. Miranda has been featured in the second poem, “Seesaw.”
 In person, he is a large, barrel chested man who beat Danny Trejo during a bench pressing contest.
-His introspective poems about prison life were brought to life when he performed this poem for the Prisoner’s Poetry group at the Oregon State Penitentiary Poetry Slam night.
+His introspective poems about prison life and other topics shine, whether spoken aloud or read on the page.